 What to Tell Your Kids When You Leave for Rehab

 Making the decision to go to rehab is the best choice that you can make if you are struggling with an addiction.
-However, it can be hard to leave your normal life behind for a few months especially if you have young children.
+However, it can be hard to leave your normal life behind for a few months and leave for rehab especially if you have young children.
 Telling your children about your rehab stay can be complicated for them to understand and you need to put it terms that will let them know that everything will be okay.

 Young children might know on some level that something is going on but they may not be able to comprehend the whole situation.
 Older children may have an idea of what is going on or they may know exactly what it is, depending on their experience of your addiction.
 The important thing to remember is that no matter what age, children need to be told the truth and they need a chance to discuss and work through their feelings.